infinite-table/infinite-react/www/pages/docs/learn/editing/inline-edit-flow.page.md

 ---
 title: Inline Editing Flow
+description: Flow chart of inline editing - understand the flow of operations when performing edits in Infinite Table for React
 ---

 Editing is described in great detail in the [Inline Editing](/docs/learn/editing/inline-editing) page - so make sure you read that first.